bevyengine/bevy/release-content/migration-guides/enable_prepass.md

 The `MaterialPlugin` fields `prepass_enabled` and `shadows_enabled` have been replaced by the `Material` methods `enable_prepass` and `enable_shadows`.

+Analogous methods have also been added to `MaterialExtension`

 ```rust
 /// before
 MaterialPlugin::<MyMaterial> {